Menu

 ‘Onward, Ever Onward!’
 Conference in Times Square teaches about discipleship, service and sisterhood bonds.

-Brad Bywater lived his whole life with Polycystic Kidney Disease.
+Brad Bywater lived his whole life with polycystic kidney disease.
 When the need for a kidney transplant came, Brad never expected to receive one from his ministering brother.

 On social media this past week, Church leaders shared experiences from ministry visits and thanked members for contributions.